 So, what’s a traveler to do to protect herself from prying eyes?

 The simple answer is 'Don’t take your online electronics with you.'

-Today's travel almost begs for travelers being online.
+Today's travel almost begs for travelers to be online.
 It allows you to:

-With a bit of advance planning and a commitment to stay digitally safe during your overseas travel, here are some basic cyber security tips to protect both your electronics and your data when traveling internationally:
+With a bit of advance planning and a commitment to stay digitally safe during overseas travel, we've outlined some basic cyber security tips to protect both your electronics and your data when traveling internationally:

-While some of these steps may seem extreme, Americans, especially, are frequently targeted for their online electronics.
-Protect yourself and your equipment by being proactive.
+While some of these steps may seem extreme, Americans, especially, are often targeted for their online electronics.
+Protect yourself and your equipment by taking proactive steps to protect yourself.